The Proud Family Movie: Release

-The Proud Family Movie premiered on Disney Channel on August 19, 2005 and was released on VHS and DVD on December 6, 2005 with an extended ending.
+The Proud Family Movie premiered on Disney Channel on August 19, 2005, and was released on VHS and DVD on December 6, 2005, with an extended ending.

-In his 2020 autobiography, Tommy Davidson revealed that the cast on the original show quit after Disney paid them unfairly, but he convinced them to stay to complete a final season and a film before the series came to a close.
-In a February 2022 interview, Pratt revealed that she introduced her children to the series by showing them a DVD of the film since she didn't have access to episodes from the original series.
+In his 2020 autobiography, Tommy Davidson, who voices Oscar, revealed that the cast of The Proud Family quit after Disney wanted to pay them the TV series rate for the film instead of the feature film rate, but he convinced them to do the film "for our viewers".
+In a 2022 interview, Kyla Pratt, who voices Penny, mentioned that she introduced her children to The Proud Family by showing them a DVD of the film since she did not have access to episodes of the series.

-The film re-aired on Disney Channel on May 28, 2016, as part of Disney Channel's 100 DCOM Marathon to celebrate the 100th film, Adventures in Babysitting and again on April 5, 2021 as part of Disney Channel's Monday block DCOM and Dessert.
+The film re-aired on Disney Channel on May 28, 2016, as part of Disney Channel's 100 DCOM Marathon to celebrate the 100th film, Adventures in Babysitting, and again on April 5, 2021, as part of Disney Channel's Monday block DCOM and Dessert.

 As of November 12, 2019, the film is available to stream on Disney+ and Prime Video.

-The film is also included in the 7-disc complete collection which includes the show and Shorties to celebrate the 20th anniversary of the series.
-It was released on March 15, 2022 on DVD.
+The film is also included in the 7-disc complete collection, which includes the show and Shorties to celebrate the 20th anniversary of the series.
+It was released on March 15, 2022, on DVD.